By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-So it does not much matter whether you have one problem, two problems or many.
-It is not important which came first, the mood disorder or the drug use.
+So it does not much matter whether you have one problem, two problems, or many.
+It is not important which came first, the mood disorder or drug use.
 Lots of people are at risk for a bout of depression, from mild to severe, this holiday season.

 So what can you do to avoid or reduce depression during the holidays?

 A few simple steps, these are especially important if you know you are at risk.

 1. Avoid alcohol and abusing drugs.

 2. If you take meds stay on them and take them as prescribed.
 If you experience a severe episode of depression you may need to talk to your doctor or psychiatrist about your medication needs.